 29 Palisades Ave., Yonkers; 914- 969-4571

 The Sharing Shelf, a program facilitated by Family Services of Westchester, collects new and gently used children’s clothing, sorts that clothing by size, season, and gender, then distributes it to children in need at no cost to the children or their families.
-The group currently serves more than 100 children per month from more than 20 agencies (the number grows each month) and each child receives a week’s worth of seasonally appropriate clothing packed into coordinating outfits according to their sizing needs.
-The Sharing Shelf welcomes volunteers in its new warehouse in Port Chester.
-It is open three to four weekdays, usually during school hours, and will soon be open two to three Saturday mornings per month.
-Contact Deborah Blatt, program coordinator, at 914-937-2320 x6848 or firstname.lastname@example.org.
-Learn more at fsw.org/our-programs/the-sharing-shelf
+The group currently serves more than 200 children per month from more than 35 schools, hospitals, and nonprofits and each recipient receives a week’s worth of seasonally appropriate clothing packed into coordinating outfits according to their sizing needs.
+The Sharing Shelf welcomes volunteers in its warehouse in Port Chester.
+It is open Monday-Thursday, usually during school hours, and most Saturdays.
+Contact Deborah Blatt, program director, at 914-937-2320 x6848 or firstname.lastname@example.org.
+Learn more online.

 Walk for a Cause

 DoSomething.org is one of the largest organizations in the United States that helps young people rock causes they care about.
-Kids ages 12 and older can join or start their own Do Something Club in their community and take action all year through Do Something’s campaigns and their own projects (apply at dosomething.org/clubs).
-You can also apply for a Do Something grant (dosomething.org/grants) to start your own community project—the organization gives out two $500 grants per week.
-For more information, call 212- 254-2390 or visit dosomething.org.
+Kids ages 12 and older can take action all year through Do Something’s campaigns and their own projects (apply here).
+For more information, call 212-254-2390.